 - Signs of infection, including fever and chills

-- Nausea and/or vomiting that you cannot control with the medicines you were given after the procedure
+- Nausea and/or vomiting that you cannot control with the medications you were given after the procedure

 - Cough, shortness of breath, or chest pain

 National Kidney and Urologic Diseases Information Clearinghouse http://kidney.niddk.nih.gov